-Everything about Jesus Christ, including the story of his life, the whole big reason for his incarnation—which we’ll get to—and his long-remembered teachings, is all about the fight for good.
+Everything about Jesus Christ is all about the fight for good.
+This includes the story of his life, the whole big reason for his incarnation—which we’ll get to—and his long-remembered teachings.
 But if we’re going to talk about the good, we need to be willing to look at the bad.
 And suddenly we’re immersed in one of the biggest and perhaps the most badass battles of them all: duality.

 Duality is where the battle between opposites is waged.
 And this battle creates tremendous confusion in our lives.
 Let’s take a minute and track through how duality shows up in a person’s life.

 Here in duality-land, white comes with black, good comes with bad, and yes, pleasure comes with pain.
 But of course any spiritual guru will tell you that’s not the whole game: it’s all about love.
 That would be true, on the level of unity.
 As we’ll discuss a little later, we have all come from the oneness, we are part of the oneness, and we are heading back to the oneness.
 But for now, we are stuck here in the twoness.

 Conditions here on Earth are such that, no matter how spiritually evolved we may be, we are going to get to deal with death.
 And in fact, dealing with death is the way through the dogfight of duality.